-For the past couple of weeks all I’ve wanted to eat is cheese.
+For the past couple of weeks, all I’ve wanted to eat is cheese.
 Just huge chunks, wedges, slices, globs of it.
-While I always love cheese, the reason I’ve been craving it like a crackhead as of lately is because of the book I just finished.
+While I always love cheese, the reason I’ve been craving it like a junkie as of lately is because of the book I just finished.
 Immortal Milk, by Eric LeMay is all about cheese, but not in a boring reference book kind of way.
 You wouldn’t read Immortal Milk to look up what makes Gorgonzola so funky or cheddar so orange.
 You’d read it, like I did, to follow someone else’s adventures, explorations, musings about cheese.

 Immortal Milk is at times funny, educational, entertaining, and throughout, appetizing.
 Reading it before bed inevitably made me get up and rummage through the fridge, hoping to find some hunk of pecorino or Gouda or Camembert that I knew damn well I didn’t have, but oh hey, will you look at that, was somehow just magically there.
 (Note: no such luck.
 Never any magic cheese.)

 So of course, as soon as I finished the book, there was only one thing to do: eat some cheese.
 Good cheese, from a good cheese shop.
 And I knew exactly where to go: Murray’s Cheese Shop in the West Village.
 Murray’s is awesome.
 I had been there once before, but just walked in to take a look around and left before I could do any serious damage.
 This time, I went with the intent of staying, buying and eating.